 How to apply

-You must also secure admission to your course in addition to applying for a Distance Learning Scholarship.
+You must also apply and secure admission to your university course in addition to applying for a Distance Learning Scholarship.
 You must check with your chosen university for their specific advice on when to apply, admission requirements, and rules for applying.
 You must make your application using the CSC’s online application system, in addition to any other application that you are required to complete by your chosen university.
 The CSC will not accept any applications that are not submitted via the online application system.

 You can apply for more than one course and/or to more than one university, but you may only accept one offer of a Distance Learning Scholarship.